juniorrojas/springs-integration-pytorch/README.md

 ## citation

 This code was released as supplementary material for the paper [Deep reinforcement learning for 2D soft body locomotion](https://neurips2019creativity.github.io/doc/drlsbl-neurips-2019.pdf) to illustrate implementation details.
-If you find this work useful in your research, please consider citing:
+To cite this in your research, please use the following BibTeX template:

 ```
 @conference{